seclorum/timetron2019/collection/atmos.md

 # demo

-turn the screen on, and follow the instructions.
+turn the screen on and follow the instructions.

 \pagenumbering{gobble}